- Code STAT3037

 Upon successful completion, students will have the knowledge and skills to:

-- Multiple life functions and insurances and annuities involving two or more lives.
+- Perform calculations relating to multiple life functions and insurances and annuities involving two or more lives;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.